 Ten-Week Fire Protection Internships

-Fire Protection internships provide an opportunity to work for the National Park Service as a fire protection intern in a national park site or regional office.
+Fire Protection internships provide an opportunity to work for the National Park Service and help protect some of our nation’s most treasured sites.

-Students are asked to complete a thorough fire protection review of a historic structure or a building with historic collections.
+Students will be asked to complete a thorough fire protection review of a historic structure or a building with historic collections to assess the building’s actual risks from fire and provide recommendations to help alleviate them.

 - Develop a fire inspection program by identifying target hazard buildings.